Principles for the Individuals with Disabilities Education Act (IDEA)

 The shortage of special education teachers and related services personnel is chronic and persistent.
 Currently, over 600,000 students with disabilities are taught by special education teachers who are unqualified or under-qualified.
-IDEA, including Part D, must support recruitment and retention of certified, qualified teachers.
-Shortages of special education and related services faculty at institutions of higher education must also be addressed, as they curtail the research, leadership and training capacity of the field.
+IDEA, including Part D, must support the recruitment and retention of certified, qualified teachers.
+Shortages of special education and related services faculty at institutions of higher education must also be addressed, as they curtail the research, leadership, and training capacity of the field.

 Assistive technology training for all personnel is key to academic success.

-Special education administrators, educators, related services providers and paraprofessionals, should receive ongoing training by assistive technology (AT) education experts, to understand and implement the use of AT in the classroom.
+Special education administrators, educators, related services providers, and paraprofessionals, should receive ongoing training by assistive technology (AT) education experts, to understand and implement the use of AT in the classroom.

 Early intervention and preschool services must be available to all eligible children.

-Programs authorized by Part C and Section 619 of Part B allow states to create family-centered systems of services across multiple programs and funding streams to ensure infants, toddlers and preschoolers are prepared for school and learning.
+Programs authorized by Part C and Section 619 of Part B allow states to create family-centered systems of services across multiple programs and funding streams to ensure infants, toddlers, and preschoolers are prepared for school and learning.
 States must have the resources to effectively screen, identify, and serve all eligible children to maximize their abilities to enter school ready to learn.